matsen/ai-at-hhmi/expanded/personnel-300-words.md

 That said, it would be faster and more fun to collaborate with AI@HHMI scientists as follows:

 ### AI Scientist (1.0 FTE)
-We could use dedicated personnel to explore model variants and optimize training schemes.
+We would benefit from dedicated personnel to explore model variants and optimize training schemes.
 While our current approach is performing well with a standard PyTorch transformer architecture and basic training methodology, additional research expertise would enable us to:
 - Investigate and implement alternative attention mechanisms such as Flash Attention and Rotary Position Embeddings (RoFormer)
 - Conduct ablation studies to identify optimal model configurations
 - Design and execute comparative experiments between model variants